 She completed post-graduate training at Kyunghee University Medical Center, a 300-bed, integrated Western and Eastern Medicine hospital in Seoul, South Korea.
 While there, she had the privilege of studying with world-renowned Oriental Medicine physicians specializing in areas such as chronic pain, women's health & fertility, insomnia, and anxiety/depression.
 Kyunghee University is also nationally known in South Korea for treating Bell's Palsy, which can cause temporary or permanent paralysis of the facial muscles.

-Margaret lives in Port Orange with her husband and miracle “acupuncture baby” (now five years old).
-She enjoys playing the violin, walking on the beach, reading and watching Korean dramas in her free time.
+Margaret lives in Port Orange with her husband and “acupuncture baby” (now eleven years old).
+She enjoys playing the violin, walking on the beach, reading, and watching Korean dramas in her free time.

 Dr. Choi